pingcap/docs-tidb-operator/en/backup-restore-faq.md

         kubectl -n ${namespace} logs ${tidb-controller-manager}
         ```

-    * Check whether the log contains the following error message:
+    * Check for the following error message:

         ```shell
         metadata.annotations: Too long: must have at most 262144 bytes, spec.template.annotations: Too long: must have  at most 262144 bytes
         ```

-    Cause: TiDB uses annotations to pass in the PVC or PV configuration and the annotation of a backup job should not exceed 256 KB.
+    Cause: TiDB uses annotations to pass in the PVC or PV configuration, and the annotation of a backup job should not exceed 256 KB.
 When a TiKV cluster is excessively large, the configuration of PVC or PV will be larger than 256 KB.
 As a result, calling Kubernetes API fails.

 - Symptom 2: Apply the backup CRD yaml file.
 The pod and job are successfully created, but the backup failed immediately.